Physician Observership Program

-Einstein Medical Center is pleased to offer clinical observerships to physicians hosted by our graduate medical education programs.
+Einstein Medical Center is pleased to offer clinical observerships to physicians hosted by our graduate medical education programs at Einstein Medical Center – Philadelphia location.
 Graduates of LCME, AOA, ADA, or CPME schools are eligible to participate.
-International graduates are also welcome.
+International graduates are also welcome

 A request for an observership does not guarantee a slot will be available.
 In addition, Einstein Medical Center may delay the start, terminate early, or cancel an observership at any time at its sole discretion.
 Einstein Medical Center maintains the right to remove an observer from assignment after it has been determined by Einstein Medical Center that such removal is in the best interest of Einstein Medical Center and/or its patients and their families.
 Einstein Medical Center shall have the right at any time to take whatever action it deems necessary, including the barring of an observer from its premises, in order to ensure the safety and welfare of its patients and to maintain the operation of its facilities free from disruption.

 The following is required for acceptance and review of application:

 - Must be fluent in the English language.